 John Ditch is a former Professor of Social Policy at the University of York and a former Pro Vice-Chancellor at Northumbria University.
 He is a senior expert to the EU’s Mutual Information System on Social Protection and an Independent Consultant and Honorary Professor of Social Policy at the University of York.
 He is also a Fellow of the Royal Society of Arts and of the Royal Statistical Society.
 As a former Chair and Vice-Chair of two NHS Board and as an independent members of the Agricultural Wages Board for England and Wales, he has extensive board and committee experience.

-Colin Godbold is a consultant specialising in delivery of large scale Information Technology and organisational change programmes.
+Colin Godbold is Vice Chair of the committee and a consultant specialising in the delivery of large scale information technology and organisational change programmes.
 He is a former partner in IBM’s consultancy and services practice.
 In his 30-year experience, he has led the delivery of complex programmes in both the public and private sectors.
 He is a fellow of the British Computer Society and is a chartered and European Engineer.

 Chris Goulden is a head of policy and research at the Joseph Rowntree Foundation.
 He is a former social researcher at the Home Office and Cabinet Office.
 Chris has also been a cancer researcher in the NHS, a member of the UK Commission for Employment and Skills Policy Expert Group and a member of the Social Research Association Board.
 He has a masters degree in social research methods from South Bank University.

 Dr Jim McCormick